taltole/Stock_Mining/ReadMe.md

 ## Data Mining Project

-### By Kevin Daniels, Itamar Meimon  & Tal Toledano.
-#### This "Web Scraping Project" currently includes the first three checkpoints required for the ITC data science group project assignment.
-The purpose is to retrieve data from a selected website and transfer it for storage in a separate database designed by the team.
+#### The purpose is to retrieve data from a selected website and transfer it for storage in a separate database.
 Additional relevant information is extracted from another website via an API.

 ### The website of choice: https://www.tradingview.com/
 Containing real time information about the U.S stock market.